Your IP:

 8. Install a trusty antivirus

-Fortify your devices by installing a powerful antivirus software.
+Fortify your devices by installing powerful antivirus software.
 It’ll detect and block any malicious software or sneaky phishing attempts.
 Keep it updated for ultimate protection.

 9. Activate the VPN shield